JohnStranahan/Java-Algorithm-Implementations/README.md

 <b> Linked List Cycle Detection</b> - Custom Linked List Class to Check if the Linked List is Cyclic or Acyclic.
 Node and Driver supplied.

+<b>RecursiveFactorial.java</b> - The limits of int, long, and BigInteger tested while solving the Factorial of n.

 <b>RecursiveTowersOfHanoi.java</b> - Solver Function and Driver to Solve Recursive Towers of Hanoi Puzzle.